CLINTON COUNTY FAIR RESULTS - Wilmington News Journal

 Class 1

-1st – Makayla Thomason, 2nd – Mallory Thomason, 3rd – Aiden Philpot, 4th – Reagan Bene
+1st – Georgia Black, 2nd – William Wheeling, 3rd – Katie Hinkle, 4th – William Wheeling, 5th – Ellie Sizemore, 6th – Austin Burden

 Class 2

-1st – William Hildebrandt, 2nd – Oliver McDermott, 3rd – Lexi Mckee-Cole, 4th – Lilana Knoche, 5th – Maxwell McDermott, 6th – Henry Hildebrandt
+1st – Rosie Hall, 2nd – Austin Burden, 3rd – Jillian Zeigler, 4th – Grace Sizemore, 5th – Heidi Newton, 6th – Thomas Clifford, 6th – Brody Hoff

 Class 3

-1st – Aurora Zimmerman, 2nd – Maya Murphy, 3rd – Kiley Murphy, 4th – Ethan Shepherd, 5th – Anastasia Newberry,
+1st – Gracie Goodwin, 2nd – Caelyn Cruea, 3rd – Preston Martin, 4th – Rosie Hall, 5th – Jillian Zeigler

 Class 4